niknabno/openbook/README.md

   * OK with computers and Linux, or willing to learn
   * Ability to pull off a matrix trench coat and sunnies.

-# Arm?
-Is is enough.
+# Arm, Is it enough?
 No. I remote desktop into my x86 void-linux PC using sunshine and moonlight.
 Arm is overrated.
 Luckily the pi has amazing Wi-Fi.